E-commerce Product Matching Tool

 Troubleshooting

-Error: "index.faiss not found in KV store"
+Error: "manifest.json not found or empty in KV store"

 Solution: